donovm4/msft-certifications/expert/az-305/README.md

   - pipelines: applies capabilities of Azure Data Factory; Synapse does not support shared self-hosted runtimes.
   - Synapse Link: connect to Cosmos DB
   - Synapse Studio: web-based IDE for Synapse Analytics

-Notes...
+  > [!IMPORTANT]
+  > Should you need _multiple_ 'self-hosted runtimes', migrate to Data Factory pipelines

+> [!NOTE]
+>
-  - T-SQL queries to be able to query relation an nonrelational
+>  - T-SQL queries to be able to query relation an nonrelational
-  - Save data as SQL tables
+>  - Save data as SQL tables
-  - Supports linking to PowerBI and ML
+>  - Supports linking to PowerBI and ML

 Use cases...
   - various data sources